Hellenic Police: Overview

 The Hellenic Police force is headed in a de jure sense by the Minister for Citizen Protection (in a similar way that many US Police Departments give an elected civilian the role of Commissioner), and although the Minister sets the general policy direction of Greece's stance towards law and order as a whole, the Chief of Police is the day-to-day head of the force.
-Underneath the Chief of Police is the First Deputy Chief (Deputy of Operations) of the Hellenic Police whose role is largely advisory, though in the event of the Chief of Police being unable to assume his duties, they will take over as the interim head.
-The First Deputy Chief also oversees the Division of Operations and Crises Management and coordinates all Operations and Special Police Forces across the country.
-Underneath the First Deputy Chief is the Second Deputy Chief (Deputy of Staff), who heads the Staff Coordination General Division, the Security and Policing General Division, the Border Protection, Immigration Control and Foreign Persons General Division, the Human Resources Management General Division and the Support General Division.
+Underneath the Chief of Police is the First Deputy Chief (Deputy of Operations), who oversees and coordinates all Operations and Special Police Forces across the country in accordance to the Chief's orders and ensures the police force is adequately prepared to handle all types of incidents and crises.
+In addition, in the event of the Chief of Police being unable to assume his duties, they will take over as the interim head.
+Underneath the First Deputy Chief is the Second Deputy Chief (Deputy of Staff), who heads the five Staff General Divisions of the Hellenic Police, which in turn coordinate all central and regional services of the force in order to ensure the enforcement of its five primary missions.
 The Policing and Security General Division is by far the most important, and includes the Policing Division, the Community Policing Division, the Public Security Division, the State Security Division (a division protecting the state and its interests equivalent to the NSA in the US, which replaced the National Security Service after its abolition in 1984), the Passports and Other Security Documents Division and the International Police Cooperation Division.
 Equal in rank to the Chief and the Deputy Chiefs, are the General Police Coordinators of Southern and Northern Greece, who have under their jurisdiction the regional services of both these administrative divisions.